talrasha007/web-schemas/README.md

 #web-schemas

-  A schema parser for express.js.
-The goal of this lib is to make express.js's request param parsing easier.
+  A schema parser for web.

 ## Installation